bglusman/debt_ceiling/README.md

 ### Work in progress, feedback and PR's appreciated

+Main goal is to enforce a technical debt ceiling and tech debt reduction deadlines for your Ruby project programmatically via static analysis as part of your application's test suite.
+Eventually perhaps will aid in visualizing tech debt as a graph or graphs (breakind down debt into various categories and sources).

 Current features include:
 * configuring points per [RubyCritic](https://github.com/whitesmith/rubycritic) grade per file line
 * Whitelisting/blacklisting files by matching path/filename